Adam Price: Leader of Plaid Cymru (2018–2023)

 In December 2020, Price promised that his party would hold a referendum on Welsh independence if it won a majority at the 2021 Senedd election though any such vote would need the agreement of the UK government.
 Other policies his party promised for that election included free school meals for every primary school child, lower average council tax along with more social and affordable housing, health professionals and eco friendly jobs.
 Price stated that he would form a government which would create a "fairer, greener future where our country thrives by taking control of its own affairs and unleashing its greatest potential – its people".
 The party made a net gain of one seat in that election with a slight reduction in its proportion of votes cast but lost second-place position to the Welsh Conservatives.

 In November 2021, Price and Welsh Labour leader Mark Drakeford reached a co-operation agreement on policy in a wide range of areas.
 Ideas they planned to implement included free-at-the-point-of-use social care, expanding services for children and restrictions on second homes.
 The deal was the third time Welsh Labour and Plaid Cymru had agreed to work together in the era of devolution.

 In May 2023, the publication of a report which detailed failings by the party to prevent sexual harassment and bullying led to media coverage suggesting that Price had agreed to resign the party leadership, and Price confirmed this in a statement on 10 May.
 Acknowledging that he "no longer had the united support of [his] colleagues", Price stated that he would step down officially the following week, once the process for electing a new interim leader was finalised.
 On 11 May, Plaid Cymru announced that Llyr Gruffydd, Senedd member for North Wales, would replace him as interim party leader, and that this would be confirmed by the party's National Executive Committee (NEC) on 13 May.
 The handover of power, including notifying the Electoral Commission, took place on 16 May after Price took part in his final First Minister's Questions.

 Post leadership (2023–present)

-Price will contest the 2026 Senedd election.
-He intends to be a candidate in Sir Gaerfyrddin.
+In the 2026 Senedd election, Price was re-elected as MS for Sir Gaerfyrddin.